 TIP: The Green Guild Statue can enable you to start Treasure Hunt with up to 14 turns.

 When you run out of turns, your loot will be transformed into one of the various rewards listed next to the loot icon on the right side of the board, which includes Gold, Souls, Glory, Gems, Glory Keys and Gem Keys.
 You also earn a random Traitstone for every 15 moves.

-Finishing a map with at least 60 moves will also earn Guild Seals.
+Finishing a Treasure Hunt with at least 60 moves will also earn Guild Seals.

 - Match priorities to go for, in this order: